SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/webhooks.md

 To set your secret in {instance}:

-1. From the project or organization where you're securing your webhooks, navigate to the webhooks settings at **Administration > webhooks**
+1. From the project or organization where you're securing your webhooks, navigate to the webhooks settings at **Project Settings > Webhooks**
 1. You can either click **Create** to create a new webhook or click an existing webhook's settings drop-down and click **Update**.
 1. Enter a random string in the **Secret** text box.
 This is used as the key to generate the HMAC hex digest value in the `X-Sonar-Webhook-HMAC-SHA256` header.
 1. Click **Update**.